 Dish wants to acquire T-Mobile

-Holiday Deals 2012!
-After Thanksgiving Sales 2012Published: by Personal Finance Advisor under [Personal finance and insurance]
+Holiday Deals 2014!
+After Thanksgiving Sales 2014Published: by Personal Finance Advisor under [Personal finance and insurance]

 Whether Thanksgiving or Christmas – there is one good thing we all agree on!
 We love to use special sale offers and discounts from retailers and save with them big.
 Just one more reason to love Holidays!

-Deal hunters can sometimes save more, if they surf the websites that gather information about retailers’ sale ads, online coupons and news on Holiday deals.
-As in the past years everything starts on After Thanksgiving Day, this year – November 22.
-Although the Thanksgiving Day is a holiday in the U.S., almost any of big retailer is expected to aggressively attract holiday shoppers to Thanksgiving sales.
+Deal hunters can sometimes save more, if they surf the websites that gather information about retailers’ sale ads, online coupo Thanksgiving Day ins and news on Holiday deals.
+As in the past years everything starts on After Thanksgiving Day, this year – November 28.
+Although thes a holiday in the U.S. almost any of big retailer is expected to aggressively attract holiday shoppers to Thanksgiving sales.

 According to the recent study made by Google 54% of U.S. consumers will start their holiday shopping a way before Black Friday.
 46% of them plan to spend more time shopping around for gifts this year because of the still weak economy.
 While consumers are doing their “market research” early, 31% of them plan to do the majority of their holiday shopping in early and mid December.
 37% of consumers are going to searchfor gift ideas and buy the merchandise online.
 However, 51% of shoppers plan to research online, but buy in-store.